David Cooper (immunologist)

 David Albert Cooper AO (19 April 1949 – 18 March 2018) was an Australian HIV/AIDS researcher, immunologist, professor at the University of New South Wales, and the director of the Kirby Institute.
 He and Professor Ron Penny diagnosed the first case of HIV in Australia.

 Education

-Cooper received a Bachelor of Science from the University of Sydney in 1969 and an MBBS from Sydney Medical School in 1972.
-After completing his residency at St Vincent's Hospital, he was awarded a postgraduate research scholarship by the University of New South Wales (UNSW) to study immunology.
+Born in 1949 to Eastern European Jewish immigrants, Cooper attended the Cranbrook School, graduating aged 15, then attended the University of Sydney, graduating with a Bachelor of Science in 1969 and an MBBS from Sydney Medical School in 1972.
+After completing his residency and fellowships in internal medicine (immunology) and pathology (immunology) at St Vincent's Hospital, he was awarded a postgraduate research scholarship by the University of New South Wales to study immunology.

 Career

 In 1975, Cooper went to Tucson, Arizona, where he was a research fellow at the University of Arizona Medical Center.
 He then returned to St Vincent's Hospital in Sydney and was promoted to an immunology staff specialist position in 1979.